GanapriyaS/React/src/basics/Readme.md

 - components - User Interfaces
 - Root component, Component Tree
 - Independence, Reusability, Speed (Virtual DOM - only changes updated not all)
+- React component names must start with an uppercase letter.
+React Hook names must start with the word "use"

 ---